microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~

-# Computer Science Steps
+# Programming Steps

 ## 3.

-Go to Codemicrobit.com

-* Click or tap New Project
-* Click or tap Blocks

-## 4.

 We will measure `acceleration (mg)` in terms of strength or Magnitude.
-Get the acceleration value (milli g-force), as measured in strength or Magnitude.

 ```blocks
 input.acceleration(Dimension.Strength);
 ```

-## 5.
+## 4.

-Use the plot bar chart to visualize the acceleration on the LED screen of the micro:bit in the specified range.
-You implement forever and plot Bar Graph to constantly display a vertical bar graph, which will be based on the "value" and "high" value.
-Then measure the acceleration based on the strength or Magnitude.
+Use the plot bar chart to visualize the acceleration on the LED screen.
+Use a forever to keep reading the acceleration value and displaying it on the screen.

 ```blocks
 basic.forever(() => {